vedpatel49/Auction-Based-Preferential-Shift-Assignment-Model/README.md

 The model is formulated in AMPL (https://ampl.com/products/ampl/) and also in Python using DOcplex (https://ibmdecisionoptimization.github.io/docplex-doc/#mathematical-programming-modeling-for-python-using-docplex-mp-docplex-mp).
 The model can be solved using CPLEX (http://ibmdecisionoptimization.github.io/docplex-doc/mp.html) or any similar linear programming solver.

 Our work has been accepted for an oral presentation at the 2021 IISE Conference & Expo.
 The accepted abstract can be found here ([IISE_Abstract.pdf](https://github.com/vedpatel49/Auction-Based-Preferential-Shift-Assignment-Model/files/5913754/IISE_Abstract_Final.pdf)).

+A AMPL .mod file and an end-to end (data pre-processing, model solving, final results) Python script can be found in this repository.